-A material weakness is a condition in which the design or operation of one or more of the internal control procedures does not reduce to a relatively low level the risk that misstatements in amounts that would be material in relation to the general purpose financial statements being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
-Our consideration of the internal control over financial reporting would not necessarily disclose all matters in the internal control that might be reportable conditions and, accordingly, would not necessarily disclose all reportable conditions that are also considered to be material weaknesses.
-However, we believe that none of the reportable conditions described above is a material weakness.
-We also noted other matters involving the internal control over financial reporting, which we have reported to management of the Board in a separate letter dated August 28, 2000.
+In planning and performing our audit, we considered the Board's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements and not to provide assurance on the internal control over financial reporting.
+Our consideration of the internal control structure over financial reporting would not necessarily disclose all matters in the internal control over financial reporting that might be material weaknesses.
+A material weakness is a condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that misstatements in amounts that would be material in relation to the financial statements being audited my occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
+We noted no matters involving the internal control over financial reporting and its operations that we consider to be material weaknesses.
+However, we noted other matters involving the internal control over financial reporting, which we have reported to management of the Board in a separate letter dated June 19, 2001.